New Markets business area

 Acquisitions and new strategic partnerships complement organic growth

-The New Markets business area sells Duni’s concepts and products in markets outside Europe.
-The business area includes the subsidiaries Duni Song Seng in Singapore, Terinex Siam in Thailand and Duni in Russia, as well as exports to other markets such as the Middle East, Oceania, the rest of Asia, and North and South America.
+The business area includes the subsidiaries Duni Song Seng in Singapore, Terinex Siam in Thailand, Duni ZAO in Russia, Duni Inc. in the US, the newly-acquired Sharp Serviettes (United Corporation Limited) in New Zealand as well as exports to other markets such as the Middle East, Oceania, the rest of Asia, and North and South America.
 The business is primarily focused on the HoReCa segment and retail chains.

 Patrik Söderstjerna, Director Business Area New Markets

-Own personnel: United Arab Emirates, Australia, Russia, Singapore and Thailand
+Own personnel: Australia, United Arab Emirates, New Zealand, Russia, Singapore, Thailand and USA.

 |Net sales|||Operating income|